 Spring Foundation 1

-- I On the Physics toolbar, click Boundaries and choose Spring Foundation. - 2 Select Boundary 1 only. - 3 In the Settings window for Spring Foundation, locate the Spring section. - 4 From the Spring type list, choose Spring constant per unit area. - 5 From the list, choose Diagonal. - 6 In the \mathbf{k}{A} table, enter the following settings:
+- I On the Physics toolbar, click Boundaries and choose Spring Foundation.

+- 2 Select Boundary 1 only.

+- 3 In the Spring Foundation settings window, locate the Spring section.

+- 4 Specify the \mathbf{k}{A} vector as

+- 0 x